Impact of collective vibrations on quasiparticle states of open-shell odd-mass nuclei and possible interference with the tensor force: Introduction

-The main goal of this paper is to understand to which degree beyond mean-field effect, such as the particle-vibration coupling, can modify the conclusions coming from the studies of the tensor interaction kept at the mean field level.
-In order to achieve that, the energy differences between the proton $1g_{7/2}$ and $1h_{11/2}$ states in the Sb ($Z=51$) isotopes and the neutron $1i_{13/2}$ and $1h_{9/2}$ states in the $N=83$ isotones are studied within the QVC model developed in Ref.\ \cite{L.12}.
+The main goal of this paper is to understand to which degree beyond mean-field effects (such as the particle-vibration coupling) can modify the conclusions about the role of tensor interaction obtained in the mean field studies.
+In order to achieve that we have chosen the observables which are known to be sensitive to effective tensor interaction and used for the tuning of its strength.
+These observables are the energy splittings between the proton $1g_{7/2}$ and $1h_{11/2}$ states in the Sb ($Z=51$) isotopes and the neutron $1i_{13/2}$ and $1h_{9/2}$ states in the $N=83$ isotones.
+These splittings are studied within the relativistic quasiparticle-vibration (RQVC) model developed in Ref.\ \cite{L.12}.

+The paper is organized as follows.
+Section \ref{calc-det} describes the details of the calculations.
+Collective excitations in even-even nuclei are considered in Sec.\ \ref{coll-exc}.
+The spectra of $^{116}$Sn and $^{148}$Dy nuclei obtained in the mean field and quasiparticle-vibration coupling calculations are compared with experimental data in Sec.\ \ref{spectra}.
+Sec.\ \ref{splittings} presents the discussion of the energy splittings of the dominant single-particle states sensitive to tensor interaction.
+Experimental and calculated spectroscopic factors of the states under consideration are compared in Sec.\ \ref{s-factors}.
+Finally, Sec.\ \ref{concl} summarizes the results of our work.